Parts of a Car

 Power steering belt – A serpentine or V-belt, usually between the power steering pump and crank or main pulley, used to drive the power steering pump.

-Power steering filter – This part filters debris and foreign substances out of power steering fluid inside the power steering pump.
+Power steering filter – This part filters debris and foreign substances out of the power steering fluid inside the power steering pump.
+A clogged or dirty filter can cause noise and possibly reduce power steering assist.

 Power steering pump – This hydraulic pump forces power steering fluid throughout the steering system, simultaneously protecting the internal parts from damage and making the steering easier to operate for the driver.